icopy-site/awesome/docs/awesome/static-analysis.md

 - [kube-score](https://kube-score.com) - Static code analysis of your Kubernetes object definitions.
 - [KubeLinter](https://github.com/stackrox/kube-linter) - KubeLinter is a static analysis tool that checks Kubernetes YAML files and Helm charts to ensure the applications represented in them adhere to best practices.
 - [kubeval](https://kubeval.instrumenta.dev) - Validates your Kubernetes configuration files and supports multiple Kubernetes versions.
+- [OpenSCAP](https://www.open-scap.org/) - Suite of automated audit tools to examine the configuration and  known vulnerabilities following the NIST-certified Security  Content Automation Protocol (SCAP).
 - [Qualys Container Security](https://www.qualys.com/apps/container-security) :copyright: - Container native application protection to provide visibility and control of containerized applications.
+- [sysdig](https://sysdig.com/) :copyright: - A secure DevOps platform for cloud and container forensics.
+Built on an open source stack, Sysdig provides Docker image scanning and created Falco, the open standard for runtime threat detection for containers, Kubernetes and cloud.
+- [Vuls](https://vuls.io/) - Agent-less Linux vulnerability scanner based on information from NVD, OVAL, etc.  It has some container image support, although is not a container specific tool.

 <h2 id="ci">Continuous Integration</h2>